E-government: Turkey

 E-Government in Turkey is the use of digital technology to improve service efficiency and effectiveness in Turkey.

 As of December 2020, 700 government agencies offers 5,338 applications to 51,757,237 million users.
 The mobile application offers 2,850 services.

 Ukraine

 The main coordinating government body in matters of e-government is Ministry of Digital Transformation established in 2019.
-In 2020, it launched the Diia app and web portal which allows Ukrainians to use various kinds of documents (including ID-cards and passports) via their smarphones as well as to access various government services with the plans to make all governmental services available by 2023.
+In 2020, it launched the Diia app and web portal which allows Ukrainians to use various kinds of documents (including ID-cards and passports) via their smartphones as well as to access various government services with the plans to make all governmental services available by 2023.